Irimiaz/TravelDiary/README.md

 # Travel Memories Android App

 Welcome to the Travel Memories Android application repository!
-This app, developed as part of the Google Atelierul Digital Android Fundamentals with Kotlin course, allows users to create, view, and edit their travel memories seamlessly.
+This app allows users to create, view, and edit their travel memories seamlessly.
 The project focuses on providing an intuitive and feature-rich experience for users to cherish and manage their travel experiences.

 ## Getting Started